DamienLoPrivate/PersonalAssistant/README.md

 # PersonalAssistant

-Personal Assistnat to manage calendar and todo.
+Personal Assistant to manage calendar and todo.